brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Removed that annoying "Hidden internal properties" message.

 1.1.1
-    - [Change] Removed the Debug Cookie in favor for the local open function
+    - [Change] Removed the Debug Cookie in favour for the local open function
     - [Bugfix] Local open function is working again.
     - [Bugfix] Displaying the local configuration does not re-enable kreXX anymore.
     - [Bugfix] Emergency break does not trigger a false positive anymore.
     - [Bugfix] Display of wrong values in the settings, in case those settings are not editable and there are some leftover values in the settings cookie.
     - [Bugfix] Proper display of static values in objects.
-    - [Bugfix] Proper display of internal properties of predefined php classes.
+    - [Bugfix] Proper display of internal properties of predefined PHP classes.

 1.1.0
     - [Feature] Added search function to the Hans skin.